kurron/docker-docker-compose/README.md

-#Overview
+# Overview
-This project is a simple Docker image that runs [Consul](https://consul.io/), saving you from having to install it.
+This project is a simple Docker image that runs [Docker Compose](https://www.docker.com/products/docker-compose), saving you from having to install it.

-#Prerequisites
+# Prerequisites
 * a working [Docker](http://docker.io) engine
 * a working [Docker Compose](http://docker.io) installation

-#Building
+# Building
 Type `docker-compose build` to build the image.

-#Installation
+# Installation
 Docker Compose will automatically install the newly built image into the cache.

-#Tips and Tricks
+# Tips and Tricks

-##Launching The Image
+## Launching The Image

 `docker-compose up` will launch the image, proving it built correctly.
-For everyday use, run `./consul.sh`.
+For everyday use, run `./docker-compose.sh`.

-#Troubleshooting
+# Troubleshooting

-#License and Credits
+# License and Credits
 This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).

-#List of Changes